 Next, learn what foods and drinks contain purine.
 You should avoid eating high-purine foods.
 Try to limit the amount of moderate-purine foods you eat.
 See the chart below for some suggestions.

 |Wild game, like veal, venison, and duck||Meat and poultry||Peanut butter and nuts|

-|Anchovies, sardines, herring, mussels, codfish, scallops, trout, tuna, and haddock||Crab, lobster, oysters and shrimp||Low-fat and fat-free dairy products, such as cheese and yogurt|
+|Anchovies, sardines, herring, mussels, codfish, scallops, trout, tuna, and haddock||Crab, lobster, oysters, and shrimp||Low-fat and fat-free dairy products, such as milk, cheese, and yogurt|

-|Fatty food||Lunch meats, especially high-fat versions||Eggs (in moderation)|
+|Organ meats, such as liver, kidneys, and sweetbreads||Lunch meats, especially high-fat versions||Eggs (in moderation)|

-|Gravy||Wine (in moderation)|
+|Beer||Liquor||Wine (in moderation)|

 |Coffee (in moderation)|

 People react to food in different ways.
 Over time, you will learn what foods affect you.
 You might find that certain foods make your gout or other health issues affected by high purine levels flare up.
 This exercise/practice allows you to avoid those foods and enjoy others.

 A low-purine diet can reduce your symptoms.
 However, dietary changes alone do not get rid of gout and similar medical conditions.
 Talk to your doctor about a full treatment plan.
 If you are also taking medicine, continue to take it unless your doctor tells you to stop.